 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

-Oregon produces more Christmas trees than any other state in the union, so it is no wonder that the holiday season here is truly special.
-From Christmas Ship parades to spectacular light festivals across the state, every town has its own traditions of merriment that you can enjoy with family and friends.
+Oregon produces more Christmas trees than any other state in the union, so it is no wonder that the holiday season here is exceptional.
+From Christmas Ship parades to spectacular light festivals across the state, every town has its own merriment traditions that you can enjoy with family and friends.

 Pastega Christmas Light Display at the Benton County Events Center, Corvallis (November–January, postponed TFN)

 Since the 1980s, Pastega Christmas Light Display has become a cherished Corvallis holiday tradition.
 The Benton County Fairgrounds transforms into a winter wonderland for the holidays featuring thousands of twinkling lights, more than 250 figures, and mechanized scenes.
 The tradition is alive thanks to the help of many volunteers in the Corvallis community who give their time, talents, and donations.
 Visiting the display is free of charge.

 The Grotto's Christmas Festival of Lights, Portland (November 27–December 30, 2020)

 With more than thirty years of history, The Grotto's Christmas Festival of Lights is surely one of Oregon's favorite holiday traditions.
 The annual celebration turns the serene Catholic shrine into a massive choral festival.
 Visitors can walk a short illuminated trail and enjoy live entertainment such as outdoor caroling, a petting zoo, puppet shows, and various music.
 There are about 170 concerts taking place in the Grotto's chapel during the holidays.

 Zoolights at the Oregon Zoo (November 23, 2020–January 10, 2021)